mark-durbin-ucf/git-novice/reference.md

     in a [version control](#version-control) [repository](#repository).
 As a noun, the result of committing, i.e. a recorded changeset in a repository.
     If a commit contains changes to multiple files, all of the changes are recorded together.
+The `git commit` command is used to create a commit.

 conflict
 :   A change made by one user of a [version control system](#version-control)